slavik0329/BetterAuction/AuditReport.md

         if (!beneficiary.send(highestBid)) throw;
     }

+    // CHECK: Ok.
+The bidder can only place their bids when the auction is active.
     // Bidders send their bids to the contract.
 If this is the trigger amount
     // allow non-highest bidders to withdraw their funds function () payable {